Reverse Mortgage: What Is It And How Does It Work?

 Reverse Mortgage FAQs

-Can I refinance a reverse mortgage?
+Can you refinance a reverse mortgage?

-What are the alternatives to a reverse mortgage?
+What are alternatives to reverse mortgages?

 The Bottom Line